Archive for 2009

 I suspect that you and your colleagues at work might discover unexpected behavior and opportunity.
 Accept the response as a gift, just like in improvisation.
 Follow your fear, and see what happens.

-1 This expression was coined by the late great Del Close at Second City, almost 50 years ago.
+1 This expression was coined by the late great Del Close at Second City, about 50 years ago.

 My Brother Jim Sachs